PAY RANGE: EP12

 Education equivalent to the completion of the twelfth school grade.

-Four years of full time experience in Office of Forensic Science of the Philadelphia Police Department or an accredited Forensic Laboratory performing technician level work in a forensic sub-discipline in support of police investigations.
+Two years of Firearms Identification Technician experience or four years of full time experience in Office of Forensic Science or the Records and Identification unit of the Philadelphia Police Department or an accredited Forensic Laboratory performing technician level work in a forensic sub-discipline in support of police investigations.

 Option 3: Military experience